 Credit houses send Illinois positive financial signals

-The Illinois ... .
-Illinois Stater Rep. Terri Bryant, R-Murphysboro, speaks during the overtime session at the state Capitol, Sunday, July 2, 2017, in Springfield, Ill.
+Illinois Speaker of the House Michael Madigan, D-Chicago, looks up towards the video boards during the overtime session at the state Capitol, Sunday, July 2, 2017, in Springfield, Ill.
+The Illinois House has approved an income tax increase as part of a plan to end the nation's longest budget standoff.

 Add your comments below